Skip to main content

 The site is being built.
 The domain resolves.
 You want visitors who stumble onto it to see something that sets expectations – “launching in May, leave your email” – and you want search engines to hold off indexing until the real site is ready.

-The three decisions that matter
+The three decisions that matter#

-meta tag in the HTML head.
+What status code to return.
+This is the part most tutorials get wrong.
+A coming soon page is usually not a maintenance event – the real site does not exist yet.
+In that case the coming soon page is the site, and it should return 200 OK with a noindex meta tag in the HTML head.
 That tells crawlers “this is a real page, but please do not include it in results.”
 A 503 is appropriate only if you are actively pre-launching and expect the real content to appear on the same URLs within days; otherwise Google eventually decides your site is just broken and demotes it.

 How to keep wp-admin reachable.
 Every plugin worth using has a toggle for this, but you should verify before flipping the site live, because locking yourself out of a site you are actively building is a particularly annoying mistake.

-Option A: SeedProd (plugin, most common)
+Option A: SeedProd (plugin, most common)#

 SeedProd is the most common WordPress coming soon plugin as of 2026.
 The free version handles the basics: template selection, logo/headline/background, email capture, and – critically – a “hide from visitors but not from logged-in users” toggle so you can keep working on the real site while the public sees the placeholder.

 Install SeedProd, go to SeedProd > Pages, click “Set up a Coming Soon Page,” pick a template, customize it, and activate.
 The plugin injects its page at the site root and returns 200.
-Verify the
+Verify the noindex tag is set in SeedProd’s settings before launching – it is usually on by default but double-check.

-Option B: “Discourage search engines” setting (insufficient on its own)
+Option B: "Discourage search engines" setting (insufficient on its own)#

-rule to robots.txt.
+WordPress has a checkbox under Settings > Reading called “Discourage search engines from indexing this site.”
+It adds <meta name="robots" content="noindex,nofollow"> to every page and a Disallow: / rule to robots.txt.
 This is not a coming soon page – it is a request to crawlers, nothing more.
 Use it alongside a coming soon plugin, not instead of one.
 And turn it off when you launch, or the live site will silently refuse to rank.

-Option C: Plain HTML, no WordPress
+Option C: Plain HTML, no WordPress#

-in the web root that contains your headline, maybe a signup form (posting to an ESP directly or to a simple form endpoint), and a
+If the site does not exist yet, the simplest coming soon is a static index.html in the web root that contains your headline, maybe a signup form (posting to an ESP directly or to a simple form endpoint), and a <meta name="robots" content="noindex"> tag.
+No plugin, no PHP, no database.
+When you are ready to launch WordPress, delete the static file and let the CMS take over.

 This works especially well for domains that do not have WordPress installed yet.
 The page loads fast, there is nothing to maintain, and there is no attack surface.

-What not to do for a coming soon page
+What not to do for a coming soon page#

-- Do not return 503 for a long-running pre-launch.
+• Do not return 503 for a long-running pre-launch.
 Google treats 503 as “temporarily unavailable” and eventually interprets “temporary” running for weeks as a signal to deprioritize you.

-- Do not redirect to a parked page on another domain.
+• Do not redirect to a parked page on another domain.
 You lose any SEO equity the domain accumulates and confuse anyone trying to verify ownership.

-- Do not password-protect the whole site while collecting pre-launch emails.
+• Do not password-protect the whole site while collecting pre-launch emails.
 A basic auth prompt kills lead capture – visitors hit the credential dialog and leave.
 Coming soon pages need to be publicly visible.

-noindexcomes off at launch.
+• Do not forget the noindex comes off at launch.
 Schedule the check: on launch day, verify that Search Console’s URL Inspection says the homepage is indexable, not blocked.

 Situation 2: Maintenance mode (live site, temporarily offline)#